tomarrell/blog/posts/how_to_prevent_rsi.md

 The firmware essentially handles the scanning of the pins, the translation of the matrix into a keycode using a mapping, and then the communication with the machine the keyboard is plugged into.
 After screwing around writing a custom scanning implementation in Rust, and having something that worked but certainly lacking useful features, I opted for customizing the fantastic [QMK Firmware](https://github.com/qmk/qmk_firmware).

-My implementation can be found over on my Github as a [fork](https://github.com/tomarrell/qmk_firmware).
+My implementation can be found over on my Github [fork](https://github.com/tomarrell/qmk_firmware).

 The mapping I now use underwent a few iterations.
 This is a fantastic process.
 Having almost unlimited possibilities, and being able to choose exactly the placement of every piece of functionality.
 My strong recommendation is to start from scratch.
 Give yourself only letters to begin with.
 Iterate quickly.
 When you find yourself not being able to do something, add it to your config.
 Take notes of the things you wish you could have done in a single keypress, and add those as well.
 Each time you run into a new missing key, think about its placement, and then place it somewhere that fits exactly the use case you need it for.